 I found out about Blablacar through locals that I had met in Europe.
-This service is alittle like Airbnb- essentially, drivers list their trip on blablacar and you can pay for a seat and be a passenger.
+The French ride-sharing service is alittle like Airbnb- essentially, drivers list their trip on blablacar and you can pay for a seat and be a passenger.
 The website has a review process where you can rate the driver and their driving skills and they can also rate passengers.
 Once you’ve locked in a trip, you pay (with card) and then get a code to give your driver after your journey.
 All of this is done via the site but the only thing you do need to sort out with the driver is a meeting place.

 - It is cheap!
 I found that the trips were about half the price (if not more) than a bus or train tickets.
 If you’re regularly moving around a country, these travel costs can add up quickly and also leave little room to be flexible if train costs increase closer to travel dates.
 I thought that blablacar helped to cut travel costs during my holiday.